Fiat 500 review - Practicality, comfort and boot space

 The dinky exterior size hinders outright passenger space, but it’s a bonus around town where these cars spend most of their life.
-For starters the 500 is extremely easy to see out of and park, helped by a high driving position and big windows.
-Only a Smart nowadays can compete with the 500s ability to squeeze in even the tightest spaces.
+For starters, the 500 is extremely easy to see out of and park, helped by a high driving position and big windows.
+Nowadays, only a Smart can compete with the 500's ability to squeeze in even the tightest spaces.

 Leg room, head room and passenger space